 1. Lack of sleep can build up over several days

 It is well known that the effects of sleep deprivation build up over time.
 In recent years, it has become known as 'sleep debt', and the results can be incredibly harmful.

 The University of Pennsylvania conducted an extensive study of sleep deprivation.
-The volunteers were limited to around 6 hours in bed for two weeks, and then their cognitive and physiological function was tested and compared to volunteers who had only gone two or three nights without sleep.
+The volunteers were limited to around 6 hours in bed for two week.
+Afterwards their cognitive and physiological function was tested and compared to volunteers who had only gone two or three nights without sleep.

 Those restricted to 6 hours of sleep per night over 14 days showed significant drops in performance and reactions—performing just as poorly as those who had not slept for two nights.